Finding Optimal Tangent Points for Reducing Distortions of Hard-label Attacks: Related Work

 Query-based black-box attacks can be divided into score- and decision-based attack (a.k.a. the hard-label attack).
 Score-based attacks \cite{ilyas2018blackbox,bai2020improving,bhagoji2018practical,chen2017zoo,cheng2019improving,ilyas2018prior,ma2021simulator,moonICML19} use the predicted probability score to craft adversarial examples, which is not always available in most real-world systems.
 Hard-label attacks are more useful, but obviously more challenging, because only the top-1 predicted label can be obtained.
 The hard-label attacks usually fall into three categories.

 The first category starts from the original image $\mathbf{x}_0$ and attempts to find a optimal direction $\theta$ to reach the adversarial example.
 OPT \cite{cheng2018queryefficient} searches an optimal $\theta$ to minimize the distance from $\mathbf{x}_0$ to the nearest adversarial example.
 Sign-OPT \cite{cheng2019sign} improves the query efficiency of OPT by using a single query to estimate the sign of the directional derivative.
 RayS \cite{chen2020rays} eliminates the gradient estimation and proposes a fast check step to efficiently find the direction $\theta$.
-However, RayS is only applicable to the untargeted attack under the $\ell_\infty$ norm constraint because it is difficult to find a suitable direction to reach the region of the target class.
+However, RayS is only applicable to the untargeted attack under the $\ell_\infty$ norm because it is difficult to find a suitable direction to reach the region of the target class in a targeted attack, especially in the case of a large number of classes.

 The second category starts from a large perturbation or an image of the target class, and then reduces its distortion while staying in adversarial region, thereby gradually making it closer to the original image.
-BA \cite{brendel2018decisionbased} and NES \cite{ilyas2018blackbox} are two representative studies, but their query complexities are high.
+BA \cite{brendel2018decisionbased} and NES \cite{ilyas2018blackbox} are two representative methods, but they have high query complexity.
 Biased BA \cite{Brunner2019BiasedBoundaryAttack} reinterprets BA as a biased sampling framework and incorporates different biases to improve the query efficiency.
-HSJA \cite{chen2019hopskipjumpattack} utilizes the gradient estimation and binary search to achieve state-of-the-art query efficiency.
+HSJA \cite{chen2019hopskipjumpattack} utilizes the gradient estimation and the binary search to outperform BA.
 HSJA can be used as the baseline of hard-label attacks.
 QEBA \cite{li2020qeba} improves HSJA by using dimension reduction techniques.
-SurFree \cite{maho2021surfree} and GeoDA~\cite{rahmati2020geoda} improve HSJA by exploiting geometric properties of DNNs.
+SurFree \cite{maho2021surfree} and GeoDA~\cite{rahmati2020geoda} improve the performance of HSJA by exploiting geometric properties of DNNs.
 However, the geometric features of DNNs have not been fully explored, and they do not support the targeted attack.
 PDA \cite{yan2021policydriven} uses a reinforcement learning framework to train a policy network to predict promising directions.
 However, PDA requires a high-cost pre-training, which is not always available in all tasks.

 The third category uses a random sampling technique to improve query efficiency.
 Customized Adversarial Boundary (CAB) attack \cite{shi2020polishing} uses the current noise to select the sensitive area of images and customize sampling distribution.
 Evolutionary \cite{dong2019efficient} improves the query efficiency by reducing the dimension of the search space with the stochastic coordinate selection.